 MSA Graduate Fellowship, NAMA Memorial Fellowship, and Backus Award

-Applicants must be
+Applicants must be:

 - Student members of MSA or must have applied for membership at the time of the award application.

-- Ph.D. candidates
+- PhD candidates

 - Student resident during the tenure of the fellowship in a university in Canada or the United States.
 Previous recipients of these fellowships are not eligible to apply.
 The NAMA Fellowship comes with the stipulation that the awardee prepares an article for McIlvainea.

 Application Form, including a statement that you have passed your qualifying exams (comprehensive, oral, preliminary, or their equivalent).

-2. A curriculum vitae that includes at least (maximum 3 pages):
+- A curriculum vitae that includes at least (maximum 3 pages):

 - Name, contact address, email address, and phone number

 - Previous awards and honors

-d.
-Publications and other significant professional output
+- Publications and other significant professional output

-e.
-Service if available
+- Service if available

-3. A detailed plan of study.
+- A detailed plan of study.
 The text of this plan of study must be no longer than 5 pages; including tables, figures, and references.
 Applications that include proposals exceeding the 5-page limit will not be considered.
-The text of this proposal should be single-spaced and printed in a regular sized font (10 cpi or 12 point) with one-inch margins on all sides, section headings and double spacing between paragraphs may be used to make your proposal easier to read.
+The text of this proposal should be single-spaced and printed in a regular sized font (10 cpi or 12 point) with one-inch margins on all sides.
+Section headings and double spacing between paragraphs may be used to make your proposal easier to read.
 The proposal must include:

 - Abstract (200-250 words)

-b.
-Introduction: explains what you want to do and why it is interesting or important
+- Introduction: explains what you want to do and why it is interesting or important.

-d.
-Methods: demonstrates that the project is feasible and describes how the study will be conducted
+- Methods: demonstrates that the project is feasible and describes how the study will be conducted

-e.
-Significance and preliminary results, if available (be concise in your explanation)
+- Significance and preliminary results, if available (be concise in your explanation)

-f.
-Budget and budget justification.
+- Budget and budget justification.
 Include in this section a timeline to complete the proposal (generally one year) and a plan for dissemination of results

-4. One letter of recommendation from your supervisor or thesis advisor.
+- One letter of recommendation from your supervisor or thesis advisor.
 We recommend that your supervisor’s letter also addresses your eligibility based on candidacy.
 The reference letter should be sent directly by the individual writing the letter, not the applicant.

-Complete the application form, being sure to include all required items listed above, in electronic format as a single PDF file.
-The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
-The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith_Graduate Fellowship_Application)
+Complete the application, being sure to include all items listed above.
+The application file should be organized in the same order as described in the “Documents Required” and should not exceed more than 8 MB.
+The file name should be as follows: the last name of the applicant_“award name”_Application (e.g. Smith_Graduate Fellowship_Application)

-Note: Applicants can expect a notification email from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
-We expect all award winners to make every effort to attend the MSA annual meeting and encourage all applicants to concurrently apply for an MSA Travel Award in support of that.
-Presence at the MSA meeting to accept the award gives awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet up the awardees.
+Note: Applicants can expect a notification from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
+We expect all award winners to make every effort to attend the annual meeting and encourage all applicants to concurrently apply for an MSA Travel Award in support of that.
+Presence at the MSA meeting to accept the award gives awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet the awardees.

 Indirect cost is not allowed on MSA awards.

-- Each award recipient is required to fill out a W-9 form prior to receiving their award payment.
-(This only applies if you have a US Social Security Number.)
-You will be contacted by firstname.lastname@example.org with the details.
+- Each award recipient is required to complete a W-9 form prior to receiving their award funds.
+Awardees will be contacted by the management company regarding this process.
+(This only applies if you have a U.S. Social Security Number).

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

-- Each awardee will contribute a short report to the MSA within a year of receiving the award.
-Part of the report may be published in Inoculum or on other MSA venues (e.g. MSA website).
+- Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
+Articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
-Reports should be submitted using the MSA Award Reporting Form.
+Articles will be requested by the Awards Coordinator at the appropriate time.